 Would you drink this water?

 Most people in rural Zimbabwe have no choice.
-The water they draw from ponds and streams is almost always heavily contaminated with bacteria and parasites.
-People suffer needlessly from infections and deadly diseases, such as cholera and typhoid fever, which could easily be prevented with simple water treatment.
+They depend on water drawn from ponds and streams that are heavily contaminated with bacteria and parasites.
+People suffer needlessly from serious and sometimes deadly infections and diseases that could be easily prevented with simple water treatment.

 Clean water changes lives